Brown mouse lemur: Diet

 Brown mouse lemurs are nocturnal creatures, which means they sleep during the day and search for food at night.
-According to National Geographic, brown mouse lemurs consume “insects, fruit, flowers, and other plants.”
+According to National Geographic, brown mouse lemurs consume "insects, fruit, flowers, and other plants."
 They are known to be mostly frugivorous primates (primarily fruit eating), but they can be omnivorous as well.
-The brown mouse lemur is able to store “thirty-five percent of their body weight” in the form of fat.
+The brown mouse lemur is able to store "thirty-five percent of their body weight" in the form of fat.
 This fat is stored in the lemur's hind legs and tail and is used for energy when food sources are scarce.

-Mating & Breeding
+Mating and breeding

-According to Matthew Esser, “Sexual maturity is reached after one year of age.”
+According to Matthew Esser, "Sexual maturity is reached after one year of age."
 The brown mouse lemur also has an established mating ritual.
-A male will use “soft squeak calls and tail-lashing” to signal the female.
-The female shows that she is willing to mate by “ano-genital rubbing and mouth wiping."
+A male will use "soft squeak calls and tail-lashing" to signal the female.
+The female shows that she is willing to mate by "ano-genital rubbing and mouth wiping."
 When the mating has ended, the female will making a threatening sound.
-Some of the males who are more dominant will have multiple mates. ”Brown mouse lemurs mate between September and October.”
+Some of the males who are more dominant will have multiple mates.
+"Brown mouse lemurs mate between September and October."
 The offspring are usually born between November and December.
 There are usually one to three young for each litter; females are capable of having one to two litters each year.
 In the winter months following their birth, the males of the species leave the areas where they were born.